MixedRealityLab/nottreal/README.md

 ### Optional voice recognition

-NottReal also supports voice transcription (with the outputs of this _only_ displayed in the Wizard window—nothing else happens with them).
-This requires the Python [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) library, installed with the following additional dependency:
+NottReal also supports automated/machine voice transcription.
+Outputs from this _only_ displayed in the Wizard window—nothing else happens with them at the moment.
+This requires the Python package [SpeechRecognition](https://pypi.org/project/SpeechRecognition/).
+This can be installed using `pip3`

 ```bash
 $ pip3 install SpeechRecognition